 Culminating in my PhD (awarded 2016), this research focused on the development and trialing of an open rehearsal model for non-expert audiences.
 Particular attention was paid to the experience of attending an open rehearsal and the subsequent performance experience, with the findings indicating a more intimate, personal relationship between rehearsal spectator and dancer.

-The trials were conducted with Sydney Dance Company and The Australian Ballet, who have since expanded their behind-the-scenes offerings to the public.
+The open rehearsal trials were conducted with Sydney Dance Company and The Australian Ballet, who have since expanded their behind-the-scenes offerings to the public.

 You can read the full thesis if you’re super keen.
 I have also published shorter articles: